Gh0ULSS/Gh0ULSS/README.md

 ### Bio

-Hi, I am Min and I am a prospective masters student.
+Hi, I am Min and I am a prospective masters student and have just finished my Bachelors of Computer Science at the University of Wollongong.
 I have studied Information Technology at Diploma level previously.
 I hope to use all my experience to the fullest to make the most out of my university experience.
 I have a strong passion in Cyber Security which will push my problem solving skills to greater heights due to the emphasis of critical thinking involved.

 - :neckbeard: Hi, I’m Min
 - :computer: I have a strong passion in Cyber Security.